garywiz/chaperone/_sources/ref/config-service.txt

 .. describe:: restart_limit: number-of-retries

    This value indicate the number of restarts which will be performed when a service fails.
-Once the service starts sucessfully, the restart counter is reset.
+Once the service starts successfully, the restart counter is reset.

 .. _service.service_groups: